linked-db/linked-ql/README.md

 #### Resolution summary

 * `remote.users` → fetched on demand from the remote DB
+* `remote.orders` → served from the local cache created by materialization
-* `remote.posts` → served locally, kept in sync
+* `remote.posts` → served locally, then kept hot by realtime sync
+* `public.test` → an ordinary local table with no remote involvement
-* The query treats both as part of the same relational graph
+* The planner treats all of them as one relational graph even though they come from different storage modes

+This is the key architectural promise of LinkedQL:

+> You choose data placement and sync policy per relation, but you still query the result as one database.

+For the FlashQL side of this model, see [Federation & Sync ↗](https://linked-ql.netlify.app/flashql/foreign-io) and [FlashQL Sync ↗](https://linked-ql.netlify.app/flashql/sync).

 ---

-## LinkedQL at a Glance – So Far
+## LinkedQL at a Glance

 - You always write: `db.query(SQL)`
 - yet `db` can be: